Stars1233/pyside-setup/sources/pyside6/doc/developer/limited_api.rst

 which evaluates to ``PyUnicode_GetSize`` for Python 2 and ``PyUnicode_GetLength`` for Python 3.
 Since Python 3.3, ``PyUnicode_GetSize`` would have the bad side effect of requiring the GIL!

-Function ``_PyUnicode_AsString`` is unavailable and was replaced by a macro that calls ``_PepUnicode_AsString``.
-The implementation was a bit involved, and it would be better to change the code and replace this function.

 dictobject.h
 ~~~~~~~~~~~~